7onyx7/devlog/README.md

 # devlog

-Dev Logger AI is a lightweight CLI tool that watches your Git development activity and automatically generates human-readable summaries using OpenAI’s API.
+Dev Logger AI is a lightweight CLI tool that watches your Git development activity and automatically generates human-readable summaries using Gemini’s API.
 It helps you maintain a daily development log, draft clear stand-up updates, and track your coding progress effortlessly.

 ---

 ## Features

 - **Git Diff Watching:** Captures the latest code changes via Git diffs.
-- **AI Summarization:** Sends diffs to OpenAI and produces concise, natural-language summaries.
+- **AI Summarization:** Sends diffs to Gemini and produces concise, natural-language summaries.
 - **Daily Log Creation:** Appends summaries to dated Markdown files in the `devlog/` directory.
 - **Modular Design:** Clear separation of concerns with dedicated modules for Git reading, AI integration, and file writing.
 - **Extensible Architecture:** Easily add new data sources or custom summarization prompts.